ksu-hmi/hospital-readmission-prediction/README.md

+# ** Predictive Model for Hospital Readmission in Diabetic Patients **

+# **Project overview**
+This project aims to refine and customize an existing predictive model for hospital readmissions in diabetic patients.
+By incorporating clinical indicators such as HbA1c, blood sugar levels, demographic data, comorbidities, and diet, the initiative seeks to improve accuracy in forecasting readmission risks.
+The additional factors provide a more comprhensive understanding of patient health, ultimately enhancing care strategies and optimizing resource allocation.

+Objectives
+Extend and refine the original model for academic research and learning.
+Emphasize specific predictors relevant to diaetic patient care.
+Document findings and progress throughout the development phase.

 # **Target Users**
 - Healthcare Providers: To identify and support high-risk diabetic patients.
 - Patients: To receive more personalized care and avoid unplanned readmissions.